GreenhouseCI/blog.greenhouseci.com/_posts/2015-01-12-robotium-and-espresso.md

 --------

 Robotium really improves on the simplicity of writing tests in comparison to native Android Instrumentation.
 Android Instrumentation forces you to write a lot of boilerplate for retrieving UI elements from the views.
-Robotium, on the other hand, provides you with the Solo object that provides are more human-friendly interface.
+Robotium, on the other hand, provides you with the Solo object that provides more human-friendly interface.

 To best illustrate the difference between the two, imagine a simple login screen with two input fields (username and password) and a submit button.